- Type of event

 The Trialogical Learning Approach: How to flexibly use technologies to support collaborative learning and co-construction of (cognitive and/or concrete) artefacts

 Distance education from A to Z: a quick glance from the educational design to the learning assessment

 Examples of activities and tools (Moodle, Google Suite for collaboration, Mentimeter, etc.) at a University level.

-Focus on innovative pedgagogies
+Focus on innovative pedagogies

 The Trialogical Learning Approach aims at developing pedagogical models and tools for organizing learners' activities around shared objects of activity (like texts, conceptual artefacts or practices) that are created for some meaningful purpose or reason.
-In this way it focuses on both individual and social processes, conceptual knowledge and social practices, needed to foster collaborative creativity.
-This Model was developed within the Knowledge-Practices laboratory by Kai Hakkarainen and Sami Paavola.
+In this way, it focuses on both individual and social processes, conceptual knowledge and social practices, needed to foster collaborative creativity.
+This model was developed within the Knowledge-Practices laboratory by Kai Hakkarainen and Sami Paavola.